OpenSourceEconomics/OpenSourceEconomics.github.io/resources.md

 title: Resources
 ---

-In this section we present some additional resources that we found to be useful.
+In this section we present some additional resources that we found helpful.

 ## Initiatives